Skip to content

 Note

-By default accept_pk=False and accept_pk_only=False, so nested field(foreign key related) accepts data only by default, if accept_pk=True is set, it accepts data and pk/id, and if accept_pk_only=True is set it accepts pk/id only.
+By default accept_pk=False and accept_pk_only=False, so all nested fields(foreign key related) accepts data only by default, if accept_pk=True is set, it accepts data and pk/id, and if accept_pk_only=True is set it accepts pk/id only.
 You can't set both accept_pk=True and accept_pk_only=True.

 create_ops and update_ops kwargs.